ddfridley/react-action-state-path/README.md

 I created this as I was building in support for the back and forward keys of the browser in a repo for Synaccord that already had a lot going on.
 (Children dynamicly selecting children).
 I looked at redux and react-router but it seemed like a big change and I didn't see an easy way to encode state info in the URL so the user could send a link to the same spot.  react-action-state-path is what evolved and I'm pleased by the simplicity of it and how it's worked in so many components in my code.

 I am sharing it on github in case its useful for anyone else, and I welcome any critical discussion of the concept.
+It is still evolving.

 6/15/2017: I've just started moving this out of the code base and into this separate repository, so don't start using this yet.

 # Usage
+component-name.jsx:
+    'use strict';

+    import React from 'react';
+    import {ReactActionStatePath, ReactActionStatePathClient} from 'react-action-state-path';

     export default class ComponentName extends React.Component {
-        this.initialRASP={ left: 0, right: 1, cursor: 1, key: ''};
+        this.initialRASP={ stateVar: 0, stateVar1: 1, ...};
         render() {
             return (
                 <ReactActionStatePath {...this.props} initialRASP={this.initialRASP} >